Palks-Studio/flask_chatbot_advanced_2.0_lite/README.md

 ![License](https://img.shields.io/badge/License-LICENSE.md-lightgreen.svg)

-# Flask Chatbot – Advanced Professional Template (Version 2.0)
+# Flask Chatbot Advanced — Version 2.0

 A complete project to create your own **conversational assistant with Flask**, ready to use: